miam-miam/named-tup/README.md

 use named_tup::tup;
 let count = 5;

-// This will have the type of tup!(count: i32, ingredients: [&str; 3], eggs: bool) let cakes = tup!(count, ingredients: ["milk", "flower", "sugar"], eggs: true);
+// This will have the type of Tup!(count: i32, ingredients: [&str; 3], eggs: bool) let cakes = tup!(count, ingredients: ["milk", "flower", "sugar"], eggs: true);

 // We can just add a price afterwards let mut cakes = cakes + tup!(price: 3);
-// And now it has the type of tup!(eggs: bool, ingredients: [&str; 3], count: i32, price: i32)
+// And now it has the type of Tup!(eggs: bool, ingredients: [&str; 3], count: i32, price: i32)

 // Once the price is in the tup we can just update it! cakes.price = 4;